Nanaimo Birth Injury Lawyer

 Get Help for A Medical Malpractice Claim in Nanaimo

-Preszler Law Firm offers you a free consultation with an experienced birth injury lawyer.
+Preszler Injury Lawyers offers you a free consultation with an experienced birth injury lawyer.
 We never pass you off to a paralegal.
 When you want a lawyer, you get a lawyer.
 If we agree to represent your case, you pay us nothing until we win a settlement or verdict on your behalf.
 Our firm retains a team of medical field experts that will help establish liability and increase the amount of your claim.
 We are accessible to over 90,000 residents in Nanaimo in our offices just across “the pond” in Richmond, Surrey, and Downtown Vancouver.
 If it is difficult for you to come to us, we’ll come to you.
 Call us to arrange a meeting.